-Designated an Area of Outstanding Natural Beauty, the Shropshire Hills extend from the Wrekin to the Clun Forest, and from Stapeley Common to the Clee Hills.
+The Shropshire Hills is an Area of Outstanding Natural Beauty, stretching from the Wrekin to the Clun Forest, and from Stapeley Common to the Clee Hills.

+The Shropshire Hills is popular with visitors, as it contains some of the largest areas of open access land in the English midlands.
+Road and rail connections make it easy to reach for a day visit from Birmingham, Manchester or Liverpool.

-The dramatic and wild landscape of the Shropshire Hills is a haven for wildlife.
-It’s also rich in history, inspiring writers such as Malcolm Saville, D.H.
+But it is also a living, working area.
+Generations have made a living from the land, especially through livestock farming but also in mining.
+So the AONB Partnership works with organisations, landowners and the local community to manage the area in a sustainable way.
+Overall more than 3000 hectares of the Shropshire Hills are Sites of Special Scientific Interest.
+These hills are also rich in literary history, inspiring writers such as Malcolm Saville, D.H.
 Lawrence, A.E.
 Housman and Mary Webb.
-Road and rail connections make it easy to reach for a day visit from Birmingham, Manchester or Liverpool.

-The Shropshire Hills is also a living, working area, shaped for generations by people who make a living from the land, especially through livestock farming.
-The AONB Partnership works with organisations, landowners and the local community to conserve the area and to manage it in a sustainable way.
-Over 3000 hectares of the Shropshire Hills are Sites of Special Scientific Interest.
-The Shropshire Hills are internationally important for the transitions they show between southern and northern, and lowland and upland heathlands.